Call for Papers

 Additional information

-Follow the following link to submit your submission (both full papers and extended abstracts):
+Follow the following link to submit your submission in Open Review:

 Proceedings

 There will be a peer-review process for the NLDL submissions and the 5-6 page contributions are to be considered as 'full' publications.
-The proceedings will be published through Proceedings of Machine Learning Research Septentrio Academic Publishing.
+The proceedings will be published through Proceedings of Machine Learning Research.
 The proceedings have been accepted as a Level 1 publication in the Norwegian system.

 Copyright for accepted papers